Mondetta: Origins

 Mondetta Clothing was started in 1986 by two sets of brothers—Ash and Prashant Modha, and Raj and Amit Bahl—along with the Modhas' cousin, Pratik Modha, who left shortly after its inception.

 Born in East Africa, both sets of brothers were forced out by Ugandan dictator Idi Amin in 1972 due to their Indian ancestry, and found refuge in Winnipeg, Manitoba, Canada.
-Though both families had emigrated from East Africa to Canada in the early 1970s, the four soon-to-be-founders of Mondetta—Ash (16 years old), Prashant (19), Raj (19), and Amit (20)—only met while studying at the University of Winnipeg/UW Collegiate.

-(Ash graduated from The Collegiate in 1987 and obtained his BA in Economics at the University of Manitoba; Prashant studied science at UWinnipeg and went on to obtain his MBA at UManitoba and CFA; Raj studied science at UWinnipeg and graduated from UManitoba with a degree in Applied Economics.)
+Though both families had emigrated from East Africa to Canada in the early 1970s, the four boys only met while studying at the University of Winnipeg/UW Collegiate.
+Ash graduated from The Collegiate in 1987 and obtained his BA in Economics at the University of Manitoba; Prashant studied science at UWinnipeg and went on to obtain his MBA at UManitoba and CFA; Raj studied science at UWinnipeg and graduated from UManitoba with a degree in Applied Economics.

-Their first venture was selling business cards and stationary for candidates running for the U of Winnipeg Student Association (UWSA).
+Their first venture was selling business cards and stationery for candidates running for the U of Winnipeg Student Association (UWSA).
 Upon seeing the cards, the editor of The Uniter, the university's student newspaper, saw those cards and requested the young men to create T-shirts for his team.
 Selling the T-shirts for CA$8 each while costing only $2.50 to make, the men discovered there was money to be made in such a business.
 They subsequently put logos onto sweatshirts and began selling those on campus, out of their lockers.